SontakkeShailesh/Accurator_Stock_Predictor/README.md

-The Land Registry is a very helpful tool for quickly and safely buying land using blockchain technology without the need for government intervention, utilizing digital currencies such as Ethereum.
+The Accurator is a one-stop shop for stock market investors.
+It offers news, stock predictions, a brokerage calculator, and an overview of stocks, all of which simplify the job of investors
-• Tools Used: Blockchain, Ethereum, Ganache, Metamask, VsCode
+• Tools Used: Python, LSTM, fbprophet, VsCode